Park Slope food coop boycotts “Gay Tahini” already boycotted by Muslims in Israel

 A sign for a campaign against an Israel boycott at the Park Slope Food Coop in Brooklyn, New York City, May 26, 2026.
 (Via Luke Tress/Times of Israel)

 This is not an Onion article.
 I repeat.
 This is not an Onion satire piece.
 The Park Slope Food Coop in Brooklyn has voted to remove Israeli products from its shelves after years of pressure from BDS activists.
 What this means is that Israeli tahini, snacks, olive oil and frozen herbs were pulled almost immediately after the vote passed.
-The co-op has about 5000 members and more than half voted to boycott Israeli-sourced products.
+The co-op has about 16000 members and of those that voted, more than half voted to boycott Israeli-sourced products.
 The co-op buys in bulk and offers members discounts to members with purchasing power and in exchange you need to work there for several hours a month.
 It’s been operating for about 50 years.

 But the moral math here, as usual when it comes to Israel feels strangely selective.
 And when you read on you will see they boycotted an Israeli product once boycotted by Muslims for being “gay”.
 You can read that story here because we covered it.